ayushsingh5/Docker-Installation/README.md

 **Running Linux Containers on macOS with Docker Desktop**

-This guide walks you through running Linux containers on your macOS machine using Docker Desktop.
+This guide walks you through running Linux containers on your windows and macOS machine using Docker Desktop.
 Docker provides a convenient way to package and run applications in isolated environments, ensuring consistency and portability across different systems.

 **1. Install Docker Desktop**